ROCm/rocDecode/docs/how-to/Query-decode-capabilities-using-rocDecGetDecoderCaps().md

 ## Querying decode capabilities using rocDecGetDecoderCaps() (defined in rocdecode.h)

-`rocDecGetDecoderCaps()` Allows users to query the capabilities of underlying hardware video decoder as different hardware will have different capabilities.
-Decoder capabilities usually inform the user of the supported codecs, max. resolution, bit-depth, etc.
+The `rocDecGetDecoderCaps()` API allows users to query the capabilities of underlying hardware video decoder as different hardware will have different capabilities.
+Decoder capabilities usually inform the user of the supported codecs, max. resolution, bit-depth, and others.

 The following pseudo-code illustrates the use of this API.
-For non-supported decoder capabilities, the application is supposed to handle the error appropriately.
+The application handles the error appropriately for non-supported decoder capabilities.

     RocdecDecodeCaps decode_caps;
     memset(&decode_caps, 0, sizeof(decode_caps));